IASG/iasg.github.io/about.md

 **Location:** TBD

-Slack Chatroom
+Discord
 --------------

-The primary communication that IASG uses outside of meetings is the Slack channel.
-This [Slack](https://iasg.slack.com) chatroom is used to hang out and share information between meetings.
+The primary communication that IASG uses outside of meetings is the discord channel.
+This [Discord](https://discord.gg/3xxec7V5zN) server is used to hang out and share information between meetings.
 It's worth joining, since members will post cool tricks, news stories, and other infosec things in the channel.
-All you need to do is sign up at <https://iasg.slack.com> with an @iastate.edu email address.

 Mailing List Information
 ------------------------